Learning Ukulele with Curt

 This Is When It All Started

-Portuguese sailors introduce Hawaiians to small four-stringed instrument that gave rise to the ukulele.
+Portuguese sailors introduced Hawaiians to small four-stringed instrument that gave rise to the ukulele.
 King David Kalakaua was influential in the initial rise of popularity of the ukulele.

-Among the passengers of the Ravenscrag that arrived in Hawaiian, 23 August 1879, were Manuel Nunes, Augusto Dias, Jose do Espirito Santo, and Joao Fernandes, who are credited with introducing the ukulele to Hawaii.
+Among the passengers of the Ravenscrag that arrived in Hawai'i, 23 August 1879, were migrant sugar cane workers, Manuel Nunes, Augusto Dias, Jose do Espirito Santo, and Joao Fernandes, who are credited with introducing the ukulele to Hawaii.
 This was the second ship of Portuguese immigrants to reach the Islands, having been preceded on 30 September 1878 by the German bark SS Priscilla.

-So we can count our blessings that the Hawai'ian's weren't introduced to the Accordion or Tuba, the traditional, popular German instruments at the time.
-Or the Bladder Fiddle, Dudelsack, Hackbrett, Nyckelharpa.
+We can count our blessings that the Hawai'ian's weren't introduced to the Accordion or Tuba, the traditional, popular German instruments at the time.
+Or the Bladder Fiddle, Dudelsack, Hackbrett, Nyckelharpa from previous ships arriving in Honolulu with migrant workers.
 (CurtDodged a musical bullet with that one.)

 Mederia